Does that evidence truly tie D.B. Cooper to Boeing? Plot thickens

 Connect the dots!

 By the way, for you retro-look fans, there are plenty of clip-on ties for sale on Amazon.

-A black, 100 percent polyester one goes for only $6.96, rated 4 out 5 stars, with a feature that might have gotten D.B.’s attention. “… it does break away cleanly and safely when pulled.”
+A black, 100 percent polyester one goes for only $6.96, rated 4 out of 5 stars, with a feature that might have gotten D.B.’s attention. “… it does break away cleanly and safely when pulled.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.